La fureur de ce que je pense

 Displayed in rooms exposed to public view are women of subdued intellect, palpable hypersensitivity and idealized beauty.
 Like the gifted writer who died far too soon, they portray the unspeakable pain of being a woman, for indeed Nelly Arcan was imprisoned by an image of perfection, a writer tortured by her female gender, an intellectual contorted by incessant suffering.
 But as is apparent in this sophisticated piece by Marie Brassard, she was also a writer of the cosmos in search of light, of something larger than ourselves.

 Written by Nelly Arcan

 Ideation and development Sophie Cadieux

-Collaboration to the adaptation and dramaturgy Daniel Canty
+Collaborator to the adaptation and dramaturg Daniel Canty

 Set design and props Antonin Sorel

 Co-produced by Festival TransAmériques + National Arts Centre French Theatre (Ottawa) + PARCO (Tokyo)

 Premièred at Théâtre ESPACE GO, Montreal, on April 9, 2013

 A regular at the FTA where she has presented several solo shows, Marie Brassard is an iconoclastic artist who invents one fascinating technological universe after another.